 I have tried a lot of different things, but here are some of my favorites:

 Guacamole – As simple as it comes but fantastic.
-Pretty much just mashed avocado, which works since there are so many different types of salsa to choose from.
+Pretty much just mashed avocado, which works since there are so many different types of salsa to choose.
 The salsas run the gauntlet between mild avocado and super spicy.

 Burrito Mojado – A wet burrito with grilled chicken or steak, pinto beans and queso fresco topped with Salsa Roja.
 I always choose steak as it is perfectly cooked, thin cut steak that’s full of flavor and juicy.
-They give you an ample portion in the burrito as well.
-I also like that the sauce that comes on top is sweeter then traditional enchilada sauce.
-It’s a unique flavor, and of course you can add more spice if you want with the salsas.
+They give you an ample portion in the burrito.
+I also like that the sauce that comes on top is sweeter than traditional enchilada sauce.
+It’s a unique flavor, and of course, you can add more spice if you want with the salsas.

 Agaves Burrito – One of their most ordered dishes, the Agaves Burrito is covered with a rich chipotle sauce and full of fish and shrimp.
-If you aren’t generally a fan of sauce then just ask for it on the side and you can add as much as you want.
-It’s a simple burrito with fresh seafood and that makes the flavors stand out a lot more.
-Comes with a salad that has a nice citrus dressing and a side of rice.
+If you aren’t a fan of sauce then just ask for it on the side, and you can add as much as you want.
+It’s a simple burrito with fresh seafood, and that makes the flavors stand out a lot more.
+Comes with a salad that has a sweet citrus dressing and a side of rice.

-Chiles Norteños – Two chilies hollowed out and stuffed with shrimp, cheese and a spicy chipotle sauce.
-After being cooked it is served on a tortilla.
+Chiles Norteños – Two chilies hollowed out and stuffed with shrimp, cheese, and a spicy chipotle sauce.
+After being cooked, it is served on a tortilla.
 The sauce and cheese make the dish rich and decadent.
 The dish is spicy though so be aware of that if you don’t like spice, but for me it was perfect.
-It’s like a chili reneno but in a much better way as the chipotle sauce adds a subtle sweet flavor to the dish.
+It’s like a chili relleno but in a much better way as the chipotle sauce adds a subtly sweet flavor to the dish.

-All dishes come with a basket of chips, and they have a eight salsa bar you can partake in.
+All dishes come with a basket of chips, and they have an eight salsa bar you can enjoy.

 As you can no doubt see, I am a huge fan of Los Agaves.
-It is one of those places that really lives up to the hype and I got pretty much every time I drive up Highway 1.
+It is one of those places that lives up to the hype, and I visit it pretty much every time I drive up Highway 1.
 Be sure to let me know what your favorite dish is in the comments.